Intuition and Decision Making

 Whilst useful in helping us to simplify complex situations, we must also remember that the subjective nature of heuristic decision making must also introduce elements of bias.
 This can be illustrated in the different types of judgement heuristics.
 For example:

-- Anchor heuristics – where decsions are based on an anchor like a “value” and then adjustments are made from that start point;
+- Anchor heuristics – where decisions are based on an anchor like a “value” and then adjustments are made from that start point.

 - Availability heuristics – where judgements are built on the information that is readily available, or on easily recalled memory/experience.

 It’s interesting to relate this theory to the work of successful manager and author, Jack Welch.
 Hailed as “manager of the century” by Fortune, Welch describes his approach to decision making in this quote: